-Clinician Educator Development Program
+ARRS Clinician Educator Development Program

-The Clinician Educator Development Program is designed to be a highly interactive, focused day of learning new teaching skills and tools, and improving those you already have.
-Over half the program is hands on learning—be taught in the way that we want you to teach!
+The American Roentgen Ray Society (ARRS) Clinician Educator Development Program is designed to be a highly interactive, focused day of learning new teaching skills and tools, and improving those you already have.
+Over half the program is hands-on learning—be taught in the way that we want you to teach!
 This program is also an excellent opportunity to meet with other

 enthusiastic Clinician Educators, and there will be opportunities to

-- Completion of radiology residency, fellowship
+- Completion of all required residency and fellowship training

 - Certification by the American Board of Radiology or equivalent

-- Faculty appointment as a lecturer, instructor, assistant professor or equivalent
+- Faculty appointment as a lecturer, instructor, assistant professor, or equivalent

 - Currently employed in an academic center or teaching hospital

-- Interested in and has the potential for a career that includes teaching
+- Interested in, and has the potential for, a career that includes teaching

-- All attendees will receive a $1,000 educational grant only after attending all the required programs.
+The program is limited to 30 attendees.
+No more than TWO nominees per institution will be accepted.
+All attendees will receive a $1,500 educational grant issued to their institution only after attending all the required programs.